tschaub/suite/docs/integrationdocs/source/howtouse/compose.rst

 Compose Your Map
 ================

-Now that the data is imported and styled, you can organize and compose your into a map.
-GeoExplorer allows creation of web mapping applications based on layers served through GeoServer.
+Now that the data is imported and styled, you can organize and compose your layers into a map.  **GeoExplorer** allows you to create web maps based on layers served through GeoServer.

 #.
 Run GeoExplorer.
-You can do this by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer --> GeoExplorer` or by opening a web browser and browsing to http://localhost:8080/geoserver/www/GeoExplorer .
+You can do this by selecting :guilabel:`GeoExplorer` in the Dashboard or by navigating to :menuselection:`Start Menu --> Programs --> OpenGeo Suite --> GeoExplorer`.

    .. figure:: img/geoexplorer.png
       :align: center